Wonders of Southeast Asia

 Day 10: Vang Vieng

 We're up early to join an unforgettable Buddhist ritual - giving alms to the city's Buddhist monks as the rising sun bathes the streets in gold.
-Then journey to Vang Vieng where we'll cool off in the river before drinks with a jaw-dropping mountain view, in one of the chilled-out waterfront bars.
+Then journey to Vang Vieng by high-speed train.
+Explore the river by kayak before drinks with a jaw-dropping view in one of the waterfront bars.

 Head to the capital of Laos today.
 Vientiane has a laid-back vibe with stunning temples and great markets.
-See the golden Pha That Luang stupa, and the ornately carved Patuxai gateway, and visit the COPE Centre, a charity that provides prosthetic limbs and rehab to victims of unexploded bombs.
+See the ornately carved Patuxai gateway, the fanciful Buddha Park sculpture garden, and visit the COPE Centre, a charity that provides prosthetic limbs to victims of unexploded bombs.

 Day 14: Fly to Siem Reap

 We'll take another included flight to Siem Reap today.
 So much more than just the gateway to Angkor Wat, Siem Reap has a creative cultural scene and lively bars and restaurants.
-Cool off in the hotel's saltwater pool, before heading out for dinner and drinks on the aptly named Pub Street.
+Cool off in the hotel's saltwater pool, before opting to visit the Phare Circus for some multicultural entertainment.

 Day 15: Angkor Wat Sunrise